 Barbara Bates-Jensen, PhD, RN, CWOCN

 Research: Chronic wounds such as pressure ulcers, diabetic foot ulcers, and leg ulcers are a worldwide silent epidemic with limited public awareness about the financial costs of care for these wounds and the poor outcomes associated with inadequate care including suffering, loss of function, amputation, and death.
-My research is focused on pressure ulcers & chronic wound care (screening & detection methods, prevention, assessment & management) in vulnerable populations.
-I work with nursing home residents, elders, persons with spinal cord injury, and critically ill patients.
-I also evaluate and use new technology in wound care such as a medical device that measures skin and tissue damage before it is visible on the skin surface that I helped invent with UCLA professors in computer science and bioengineering.
-The research methods that I use include: methodological research, behavioral observation studies, direct primary data collection, clinical trials and cohort observational studies.
-The research my team conducts has the potential to improve care of persons with wounds here in the U.S. and around the world.
+Dr. Bates-Jensen's research is focused on pressure ulcers and chronic wound care (screening and detection methods, prevention, assessment and management) in vulnerable populations.
+She works with nursing home residents, elders, persons with spinal cord injury and critically ill patients.
+She also evaluates and uses new technology in wound care such as a medical device that measures skin and tissue damage before it is visible on the skin surface that she helped invent with UCLA professors in computer science and bioengineering.
+The research methods that she uses include: methodological research, behavioral observation studies, direct primary data collection, clinical trials and cohort observational studies.
+The research my team conducts has the potential to improve care of persons with wounds here in the US and around the world.

 Karen Gylys, PhD, RN